kammitama5/kammitama5.github.io/_posts/2022-02-25-Friday-February-25th.md

 Picard modular forms and notes on the [adelic ring](https://en.wikipedia.org/wiki/Adele_ring).

 ## Other things
-- I saw an awesome talk on Quantum ML at LXAI at AI (which made me think I had an hour more than I actually did, which made me late).
+- I saw an awesome talk on Quantum ML at LXAI at AAAI (which made me think I had an hour more than I actually did, which made me late).
-- I saw a really interesting talk on [Knot Theory and AAAI](https://www.youtube.com/watch?v=UPCI1-ZvwOg).
+- I saw a really interesting talk on [Knot Theory and AI](https://www.youtube.com/watch?v=UPCI1-ZvwOg).
 - I was invited to review for a conference and connected with two mentors at Msft, who I'll meet next week!
 - It might be someone's birthday very soon :)